dddrrreee/cs240lx-20spr/labs/1-trusting-trust/README.md

 #### Part 1: self-reproducing program.

-Follow the `READMD.md` in `code/step1` and implement `string-to-char-array.c`
+Follow the [README.md](code/step1/README.md) `code/step1` and implement
-such that you can generate a self-reproducing program based on Figure 1 in Thompson's paper.
+`string-to-char-array.c` such that you can generate a self-reproducing program based on `Figure 1` in Thompson's paper.

-#### Part 2: inject an attack into password
+#### Part 2: inject an attack into login and compiler

-For next class: modify the given "compiler" to inject an attack in the given password program.
+Follow the [README.md](code/step2/README.md) in `code/step2` and implement simple attacks on the trivial login program (`step2/login.c`) and the identity compiler (`step2/identity-cc.c`).

-#### Part 3: inject an attack into the compiler.
+#### Part 3: inject an attack that will inject an attack into the compiler.

-For next class: modify the given "compiler" so that it will inject the attack in Part 2 into a clean copy of itself.
+Follow the [README.md](code/step3/README.md) in `code/step3` and combine the code from Part 1 and Part 2 so that your trojan compiler will take a clean, virgin copy of the "system" compiler `identity-cc.c` and inject a self-replicating copy of its trojan attack into it.

+#### Postscript

 You have now replicated Thompon's hack.
 It's something that seems simple, but when you actually have to write the code, you realize you don't actually know the next thing to type.

-I've met many people that know of this hack.
-I've not met a single one that had ever written the code to do it.
+Everyone I've met above a certain age in systems has read this paper and they all seem to think they understand it.
+However, I've not met a single one that had ever written the code to do it.
+There is a big difference between passively nodding to nouns and verbs and being able to actively construct an implementation of an idea.